River Cruises in Germany- A Stress-Free Way to Experience Germany

 Are River Cruise Ships like Sea Going Cruise Ships?

-River Cruise boats are specially designed for river cruising.
-The ships generally have only 2 floors above the water level, and the roof doubles as deck for sunbathing.
-There is something very exciting about passing under bridges that are only feet above your head.
-(In fact, many ships have to lower their bridge when sailing under a particularly low bridge…)
+The sleek design of River Cruise ships makes them perfect for river cruising.
+The ships generally have only two floors above the water level, and the roof doubles as a deck for sunbathing.
+There is something fascinating about passing under bridges that are only feet above your head.
+(Some ships have to lower their bridge when sailing under a particularly low bridge.)

-Generally, the public rooms go the width of the ship, and have large windows.
-You should always have a great view, because you won’t be trapped in the center of the boat.
-Staterooms have larger windows (not just portholes).
-Our last stateroom had a window just above the waterline, and that was exciting!.
+Generally, the public rooms go the width of the ship and have large windows.
+You will always have a great view because you won’t be trapped in the center of the boat.
+Staterooms have larger windows, not just portholes.
+Our last stateroom had a window just above the waterline, and that was exciting!

-Public decks are spacious, and uncrowded.
-There are usually between 120 and 250 guests on board the River Cruise ship so you won’t feel crowded, or have to stand in long lines.
-There are ‘shows’, but not the Broadway extravaganzas that you have on Ocean Going ships.
-Often it is local musicians.
-And since the ships tie up in the evening, you have a chance to wander into town to sample the local nightlife.
+Public decks are spacious and uncrowded.
+There are usually between 120 and 250 guests on board the River Cruise ship, so you won’t feel crowded or have to stand in long lines.
+In the evening, most ships offer live musical performances, typically featuring local musicians.
+And since the boats tie up overnight, you also have a chance to wander into town to sample the local nightlife.

 Dining on a River Cruise in Germany